Kraśnik: History

-The area of Kraśnik was first settled in the 13th century, and the town received its city charter in 1377, by King Louis I of Hungary.
-At that time it belonged to Sandomierz Voivodeship, one of two voivodeships of Lesser Poland (Lublin Voivodeship was created in 1474, out of parts of Sandomierz Voivodeship).
+The area of Kraśnik was first settled in the 13th century, and the town received its city charter in 1377, by King Louis I. At that time it belonged to Sandomierz Voivodeship, and then from 1474 it belonged to the Lublin Voivodeship of the Lesser Poland Province.
 Located on a busy merchant road from Silesia to Kyiv, Kraśnik in the 14th century belonged to the Gorajski family.
 In 1403, it had a parish church of Saint Paul, and in 1410, as a dowry of Anna of Goraj, it passed into the hands of the Tęczyński family.
 Later on, it belonged to other families, such as the Radziwiłłs, and in 1604, the town was purchased by hetman Jan Zamoyski.
 Until 1866, Kraśnik belonged to the Zamoyski family.
 The town frequently suffered from fires, it was also destroyed by the Swedes in 1657, during the Deluge.